railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 Price Request from the Supplier
 -------------------------------

-To enter data for a new supplier price request, use the menu :menuselection:`Purchases --> Purchase Management --> Request for Quotation`.
-On clicking :guilabel:`New`, OpenERP opens a blank request for quotation form that you use for requesting prices from a supplier.
+To enter data for a new supplier price request (i.e. request for quotation), use the menu :menuselection:`Purchases --> Purchase Management -->
+Request for Quotation`.
+When you click :guilabel:`New`, OpenERP opens a blank request for quotation form that you use for requesting prices from a supplier.
 This is shown in the figure :ref:`fig-pfrm`.
 If the price request came from an automatic procurement created by OpenERP, you will find a reference to the document that generated the request in the :guilabel:`Origin` field.

 .. _fig-pfrm: